 Illinois state law considers paternity to be the parental relationship established between a man and a child dependent on a number of various factors.
 Substantiating who the father of a child is can aid in determining visitation rights and custody issues as well as financial obligations such as child support.
 Distinguishing and enforcing paternity is not always that easy.
 However, identifying the biological father of a child through paternity will help an individual utilize his rights as the parent of that child.
 Moreover, in regards to the best interests of the child or children, establishing paternity also allows for the father to begin building that parental relationship.

-A presumption is not enough to establish paternity.
-A court order or a signed and filed Voluntary Acknowledgment of Paternity is required.
 The importance of determining paternity in Illinois is confirmed in instances where a man who is presumed to be the father is required to pay child support when, in reality, he is not the child’s biological father.
-Another example would be the enforcement of child support when a man who is deemed the biological father does not adhere to his responsibility.
-And there are even more variations of paternity disputes that present challenges for an individual or family to cope with, many of which evoke strong emotions that can make problems all the more difficult to resolve.
+Truthfully, there are countless variations of paternity disputes that present challenges for an individual or family to cope with, many of which evoke strong emotions that can make problems all the more difficult to resolve.
 Moreover, knowing and applying your rights in the face of fluctuating emotions can also present many obstacles.
 Even though DNA testing is usually used to establish paternity, a lot more goes into developing a strong paternity case.

-With over 20 years of experience handling the most complex of family law cases in Illinois, Nottage and Ward, LLP has the competency and skill to efficiently and professionally handle matters of paternity, ensuring that the proper party is awarded parental rights.
+With over 20 years of experience handling the most complex of family law cases in Illinois, Nottage and Ward, LLP, has the skill to efficiently and professionally handle matters of paternity, ensuring that the proper party is awarded parental rights.
 To learn more about how we can help you with your paternity matters, call (312) 332-2915.

 - The Importance of Establishing Paternity

 - New Fathers Turning Down Paternity Leave